storeforminecraft/sfom-docs/en/terms/Personal_Information_Collection_and_Use_Agreement.md

 3. Reciptient's period of retention and use of personal information

    * Personal information will be deleted month after the withdrawal application.
-   * However, restricted member's e-mail addresses will be stored untill restriction period ends.
+   * However, restricted member's e-mail addresses and device unique identifier will be stored untill restriction period ends.